 Frequently Asked Questions

-1. Who can file claims with the Commission?
+1. Who could file claims with the Commission before the deadline?

 an eligible “claim of torture:”

 "Claim of torture" means a claim on behalf of a living person